 Average final compensation is one of the factors used to calculate your retirement benefit.
-For Plan 1 members, it is the average of your 36 consecutive months of highest compensation as a covered employee.
-For Plan 2 members, it is the average of your 60 consecutive months of highest compensation as a covered employee.
+For Plan 1 members, it is the average of your 36 consecutive months of highest creditable compensation as a covered employee.
+For Plan 2 and Hybrid Retirement Plan members, it is the average of your 60 consecutive months of highest creditable compensation as a covered employee.

-A bona fide break in service is a break of at least one full calendar month from the effective date of retirement over a period the employee normally would work.
+A bona fide break in service is a break of at least one full calendar month from your retirement date over a period you normally would work.
 Periods of leave with or without pay do not count toward satisfying this break in service.
 For retired teachers and faculty members, summer breaks, intersession periods, educational leave and sabbaticals also do not count toward satisfying this break.

 Career State Service

 Career state service includes full-time and part-time salaried state service and absences for military leave, layoffs, temporary workforce reductions or periods of reduced hours or job restrictions while on short-term or long-term disability-working.